 - “Mindfulness makes me feel thankful for things I usually take for granted.”

 The responses to these items are added together to calculate a total score.
-The higher the score, the more effective knowledge and experience the respondent has relative to mindfulness.
+The higher the score, the more effective knowledge and experience the respondent has relatively to mindfulness.

 This is a great way to track your progress or a client’s progress through a long-term attempt to be more mindful.
 You can take this survey once before beginning a mindfulness practice (or a new mindfulness practice, or a more intensive mindfulness practice, etc.), and continue to complete it at periodic points in time throughout your mindfulness journey.